SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Germany?

+Here is the breakdown.
 Germany has two coastlines.
-The North Sea offers the UNESCO Wadden Sea—Europe's largest tidal flats and a critical migratory bird zone—plus seal colonies on Sylt and the East Frisian Islands.
-The Baltic Sea around Rügen and the Mecklenburg coast provides calmer water and white-tailed eagle habitat.
-We coordinate vessel charters and BSH/Wasserschutzpolizei permits for both seas.
+The North Sea gives the UNESCO Wadden Sea—Europe's largest tidal flats and a key migratory bird zone—plus seal colonies on Sylt and the East Frisian Islands.
+The Baltic Sea around Rügen and the Mecklenburg coast gives calmer water and white-tailed eagle habitat.
+We set up vessel charters and BSH/Wasserschutzpolizei permits for both seas.

 What wildlife is available in Germany?

 Germany has European bison in Brandenburg's Wisent reserve, red deer in the Black Forest, wild boar across woodland, and a recovering wolf population in the eastern states.
-White-tailed eagles soar over Rügen and the Baltic coast, and grey seals haul out on the East Frisian Islands.
+White-tailed eagles soar over Rügen and the Baltic coast.
+Grey seals haul out on the East Frisian Islands.
 The Bavarian Alps add chamois and alpine birdlife.

 Do you have specialized wildlife crews?

-Yes, we work with experienced German wildlife cinematographers who know the Wadden Sea ecosystem, Black Forest and Alpine habitats intimately.
-Many have credits with NDR, BR, ZDF and international natural history broadcasters.
+Yes, we work with skilled German wildlife cinematographers who know the Wadden Sea ecosystem, Black Forest and Alpine habitats intimately.
+Many have credits with NDR, BR, ZDF and global natural history TV networks.

 What about permits for protected species and reserves?

-Filming inside national parks, nature reserves and the Wadden Sea UNESCO area requires authorisation from regional film commissions and state monument protection offices.
-Maritime filming additionally requires BSH coordination and harbor master permits.
+Here is what that looks like on the ground.
+Filming inside national parks, nature reserves and the Wadden Sea UNESCO area needs authorisation from regional film commissions and state monument protection offices.
+Maritime filming extra needs BSH planning and harbor master permits.
 Lead times of 4-6 weeks are typical for special permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in cold North Sea and Baltic conditions, working safely with seals and marine life.
-Freshwater work in Bavarian and Black Forest lakes is also available.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in cold North Sea and Baltic conditions, working safely with seals and marine life.
+Freshwater work in Bavarian and Black Forest lakes is also ready.

 What's the best season for wildlife filming in Germany?